This set of Avionics Multiple Choice Questions & Answers (MCQs) focuses on “Electronic Scanned Array Radar”.

 c) Phase shifter

-Explanation: The ESA have no mechanical moving parts, such as antenna gimbals, potentiometers, rotary joints, or hydraulic/electronic motors.
+Explanation: The ESA has no mechanical moving parts, such as antenna gimbals, potentiometers, rotary joints, or hydraulic/electronic motors.
 It uses phase shifters to electronically steer the beam.

 7. Both AESA and PESA are ________ radars?